Skip to main content

 What Does the Evidence Reveal about Different Delivery Systems?

-When synthesizing clinical data, a complex picture emerges. established a strong safety profile for transdermal gels regarding major cardiac events.
+When synthesizing clinical data, a complex picture emerges.
+The TRAVERSE trial established a strong safety profile for transdermal gels regarding major cardiac events.
 However, other forms of administration present a more varied dataset.
 Some retrospective cohort studies have suggested that men using testosterone injections have a higher risk of cardiovascular events compared to those using gels.

 This could be plausibly linked to the higher incidence of polycythemia and the volatile hormonal fluctuations associated with injections.
 Yet, a meta-analysis of various studies found that intramuscular testosterone was associated with a nonsignificant trend toward cardiovascular protection, while transdermal and oral routes showed a trend toward risk.